Wholesale used-vehicle prices nearly flat from December to January

-Wholesale used-vehicle prices in January were largely unchanged from December though far higher than year-ago numbers in another signal that the surge in U.S. used-vehicle prices has begun to level out.
+Wholesale used-vehicle prices in January were largely unchanged from December though far higher than year-earlier numbers in another signal that the surge in U.S. used-vehicle prices has begun to level out.

 Cox Automotive said Monday that its Manheim Used Vehicle Value Index, which tracks vehicles sold at Manheim's U.S. auctions, rose just 0.04 percent in January compared with December.
-The January number, however, is 45 percent higher than one year ago.
+The January number, however, was 45 percent higher than a year earlier.
 Those numbers were adjusted for mix, mileage and seasonality.

 Total used-vehicle sales fell 0.8 percent in January compared with the year-earlier period, Cox Automotive estimated.